-9. Give small, personalized gifts.
+9. Give small, personalised gifts.

 Show your people you value their individuality by giving them gifts that represent their unique interests.
-They don’t need to be expensive; personalization is the important factor here.
+They don’t need to be expensive; personalisation is the important factor here.
 Perhaps Josh gets a new bike lock while Melissa receives a festive cupcake tin.
 Just make sure they are unique employee appreciation gifts.

 10. Send something to the families.

 These days, most employees are spending a lot more time with their families.
 And their families’ support is also what helps them be successful at work.
 Mail home treats, games, or flowers—but address it to their family.
-Tech M sends associates a customized note from their Chief People Officer, along with flowers and a restaurant gift card to their home so their families can celebrate their service anniversaries with them.
+Tech M sends associates a customised note from their Chief People Officer, along with flowers and a restaurant gift card to their home so their families can celebrate their service anniversaries with them.

 11. Go big for holidays, like Employee Appreciation Day.

 You don’t have to spend a lot to ensure all your employees feel appreciated.
 But you can make the holidays or events like Employee Appreciation Day special.
-Consider something like custom recognition gifts that are branded and symbolize your company culture and history.
+Consider something like custom recognition gifts that are branded and symbolise your company culture and history.
 Or give employees a choice of gifts where they can select something meaningful to them.
 If you have an existing recognition program, a large points deposit to add to their points bank can have a substantial impact.
 There are plenty of employee appreciation party ideas and ideas for Employee Appreciation Day that won’t break the bank.

 12. Let employees choose special projects.